faseelmo/learning_to_evaluate_nocs_using_graphs/README.md

 ```bash
 python3 -m training.map_metric --model_path training/results/with_network/from_zip --find
 ```
-The results of the evaluation can be found in training/results/with_network/from_zip/results.yaml and training/results/with_network/from_zip/plots.
+The results of the evaluation can be found in `training/results/with_network/from_zip/results.yaml` and `training/results/with_network/from_zip/plots`.

 ### 5. Isomorphic Test
 ```bash
 python3 -m data.iso_test
 ```
+By default, this will use the best model from `training/results/with_network/from_zip`.